 - Walking pole(s) – Optional but helpful for the approach/descent

-- Gaiters (1 pair) – Optional if built in paint gaiters or boot gaiters
+- Gaiters (1 pair) – Optional if built-in paint gaiters or boot gaiters

 Is this for you?

-The number one questions we get from our guests is "am I ready?".
+The number one question we get from our guests is "am I ready?".
 99.9% the answer is YES, our guide job is literally to push your ability.
 If you have some minimum climbing experience and eagerness for a day of adventure we can make the day for you!